ministryofjustice/hale/README.md

 **You should check all URLs at point of translation to see if there is a Welsh version of the website you're linking to.**

 If there is no Welsh version to link to, then you should consider using a variable which is easier to maintain should the URL change.
-This is done by a variable `%s`.
+This is done by a variable `%s`, as above.

     printf(
         __(